Embedding obstructions in ${\mathbb R}^d$ from the Goodwillie-Weiss calculus and Whitney disks: Introduction

-By contrast, when $K$ is a $2$-dimensional complex and $d=4$, it was shown in \cite{FKT} that the existence of a $\Sigma_2$-equivariant map $\conf{K}{2} \to \conf{\R^d}{2}$ is insufficient for embeddability, and thus the van Kampen obstruction is incomplete.
+By contrast to all the cases when $2\dim(K)=d\ne 4$, it was shown in \cite{FKT} that when $K$ is a $2$-dimensional complex, the existence of a $\Sigma_2$-equivariant map $\conf{K}{2} \to \conf{\R^4}{2}$ is insufficient for embeddability of $K$ in $\R^4$, and thus the van Kampen obstruction is incomplete.
 The underlying geometric reason, the failure of the Whitney trick in $4$ dimensions, is well-known.
 However, as in many other aspects of $4$-manifold topology, it is a non-trivial problem to formulate an invariant that captures this geometric fact.
 In this paper, as we discuss below, we formulate such an invariant in the context of $2$-complexes in $\R^4$.

 To summarize, the obstruction $\vk{K}$ to lifting from $T_1$ to $T_2$, which is the same as the obstruction for the space \eqref{T2} to be non-empty, is precisely the van Kampen obstruction.
 The lifting problem to the next stage of the tower, $T_3\emb(K, \R^d)$, discussed in the next subsection, yields an embedding obstruction for $m$-complexes in $\R^d$ beyond the metastable range: for $2d< 3(m+1)$.